ronnieh6918/sep11-freedom-project/tool/learning-log.md

 <hr>

 ### 11/22/2025:
-* Experimenting with ReactJS by trying out another React Hook, testing out dynamic styling within ternaries, understanding different between conditional rendering vs. dynamic styling.
+* Experimenting with React JS by trying out another React Hook, testing out dynamic styling within ternaries, understanding different between conditional rendering vs. dynamic styling.

 ### Notes:
 * ``React.useEffect(() => { if (history.includes(secret)) { alert("You guessed the word!!"); } }, [history]);`` - useEffect runs every render when state changes, the history array is the state being tracked, secret is a constant that does not change, and when the user guess the secret word it will triger a side effect (alerting the user their correct guess, a javascript code that displays temporarily).